vippsas/vipps-partner-api/vipps-partner-api.md

    [portal.vipps.no](https://portal.vipps.no).
 2. The merchant user uses the link and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
-3. Based on the prefilled data and the BankID login, the merchant is presented with the form(s) for the MA.
-4. The merchant completes and submits the MA for processing.
+3. The merchant is presented with the form for the MA, completes and submits the MA for processing.
-5. Vipps processes the MA.
+4. Vipps processes the MA.
    **Important:** The merchant must wait until the MA is processed before it is possible to see the prefilled PO and submit that.
-   This typically takes a few days.
    Vipps sends an email when the MA is processed.
-6. The merchant logs in on [portal.vipps.no](https://portal.vipps.no) and is presented with the prefilled PO, checks the details in the PO and submits it.
+5. The merchant logs in on [portal.vipps.no](https://portal.vipps.no) and is presented with the prefilled PO, checks the details in the PO and submits it.
-7. Vipps processes the PO and sends both the merchant and partner an email when done.
+6. Vipps processes the PO and sends both the merchant and partner an email when done.
 The partner can also check with the API:
    [`GET:/merchants/{orgno}`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Merchants/operation/getMerchant).